pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 of event notifications.

-By reading and responding to particular environment variables, the persistence infrastructure of an event-sourced :ref:`application can be easily configured <Persistence>` in different ways at different times.
+By reading and responding to particular environment variables, the persistence infrastructure of an event-sourced application :ref:`can be easily configured <Persistence>` in different ways at different times.

 The optional environment variables ``COMPRESSOR_TOPIC``, ``CIPHER_KEY``, and